nekromant/esp8266-frankenstein/README.md

 You can store come configuration parameters in 'environment'.
 Environment is just a key=value storage.
 Certain variables affect behavior of different commands.
-You can list environment with `printenv`
+You can list environment with `printenv`.

 ```
 === Current environment ===